Resolving Anxious Attachment: The Neuroscience of Moving Forward from Relationships

 • Oxytocin: Often referred to as the “love hormone,” oxytocin is released during social behaviors like physical touch and plays a crucial role in forming close relationships.
 However, it can also have anti-social effects and exacerbate negative experiences and anxiety associated with insecure attachment.

-• Dopamine: Dopamine is involved in the regulation of social reward and motivation.
+• Dopamine: Research by Sbarra (2023) showed that dopamine is involved in the regulation of social reward and motivation.
 Its interaction with oxytocin can influence prosocial behavior and attachment styles.

 • Norepinephrine: Elevated levels of norepinephrine can cause anxiety, while low levels are associated with mood dampening effects.

-These neurotransmitters play a significant role in the development and maintenance of anxious attachment styles, and understanding their functions can help individuals develop strategies to overcome anxious attachment and move on from a relationship.
+According to Levine (2020), these neurotransmitters play a significant role in the development and maintenance of anxious how attachment styles shape your relationships, and understanding their functions can help individuals develop strategies to overcome anxious attachment and move on from a relationship.

 Can Neuroplasticity Be Used to Address Anxious Attachment to Help You Move on From a Relationship?